 EBITDA is short for Earnings Before Interest, Taxes, Depreciation, and Amortization, and represents a business’s operating profitability without the impacts of financing or accounting decisions.

-For HVAC business owners, EBITDA is beneficial since it reflects the earnings generated from daily HVAC operational activities and establishes credibility to prospective buyers or investors.
+For HVAC business owners, EBITDA calculator is beneficial since it reflects the earnings generated from daily HVAC operational activities and establishes credibility to prospective buyers or investors.

 EBITDA Calculator Formula: